08.11.2021

 A Moment with Michael

 Michael Caines MBE is one of the UK’s most celebrated and acclaimed chefs, a successful and imaginative hotelier, a respected spokesperson for the hospitality industry, and a patron and fundraiser for a number of national and local charities and community organisations.
 Having studied catering from a young age, Michael began working under Raymond Blanc at Le Manoir aux Quat' Saisons in Oxfordshire.
 His iconic work at Gidleigh Park began in 1994, which was awarded its second Michelin star in 1999.
 Michael has a plethora of successes under his belt, including the popularity of the Royal Clarence Hotel, the opening of Lympstone Manor, his relaunch of The Cove in Maenporth and The Harbourside Refuge in Porthleven, and most recently, the opening of MIckeys Beach Bar and Restaurant and Cafe Patisserie Glacerie in Exmouth.
-With an extensive career under his belt, Michael has answered some burning questions about his career and life as one of the country's leading chefs.

 When/why did you decide to become a chef?